tc39/notes/es8/2017-11/nov-30.md

 MB: would enabling ASI here make the spec more complex?

-DE: There’s no algorithmic complexity, adding ASI here doesn’t complicate the spec nor implementations.
+DE: There's no algorithmic complexity, adding ASI here doesn't complicate the spec nor implementations.
 Actually, there is no spec text needed at all--the existing description of ASI is sufficient.

-BFS: I’m not a fan of ASI in general, but I don't want to disallow ASI *only* inside class bodies.
+BFS: I'm not a fan of ASI in general, but I don't want to disallow ASI *only* inside class bodies.

 YK: I do want to disallow ASI in class bodies.